Green hydrogen is a term heard often in the world of climate technology and greenhouse gas emissions reduction…

 Interest in clean hydrogen has increased significantly over the past few years.
-Google searches for green hydrogen have spiked as concerns about climate change have increased.
+Indeed, Google searches for the term “green hydrogen” have steadily grown as concerns about climate change have increased.

 Meanwhile, renewable energy prices have fallen meaning the cost of developing clean hydrogen solutions is more affordable for fossil fuel companies seeking alternative, carbon neutral, powerful forms of energy.

 Hydrogen fuel is commonly created in energy intensive processes such as steam-methane reforming and electrolysis…

 Approximately 98% of all hydrogen is produced using steam methane reforming or electrolysis powered by inexpensive fossil fuels, such as natural gas.
 This results in what’s called “gray hydrogen”.

 The alternative is “green hydrogen” which is hydrogen that is created using only renewable energy or zero emissions sources, such as solar, wind or nuclear energy.